Grady Jarrett’s new contract is good news for Jarran Reed, not so much for the Seahawks

 Reed noticed the deal as well, tweeting shortly after it was announced, “S/o to @GradyJarrett big time my guy.’’

-Corry, though, says it might not be that simple, noting Chris Jones is also still hoping to get a new deal from the Kansas City Chiefs.
+Corry, though, says it might not be that simple, noting Chris Jones also is still hoping to get a new deal from the Kansas City Chiefs.

 Corry says he doesn’t think Jones will sign for less than $20 million a year and doesn’t think the Chiefs will want to pay it.
 But if Jones were to get a new contract at that number, Reed’s agents would likely point to that deal, as well.